 prepare a report on the manner in which and the extent to which the licensee has, during that period, complied with the statement prepared pursuant to sub-paragraph (a) together with any revision made in accordance with paragraph 8 of this condition and whether any modification should be made to that statement to more closely reflect the practice of the licensee.

-The report prepared pursuant to sub-paragraph (c) shall be accompanied by a statement from an independent auditor of internationally recognised standing appointed by the licensee that they have carried out an investigation the scope and objectives of which shall have been established by the licensee and approved by the Authority, and they shall give their opinion as to the extent to which the licensee has complied with the statement prepared pursuant to sub-paragraph (a) together with any revision made in accordance with paragraph 8 of this condition.
+The report prepared pursuant to sub-paragraph (c) must be accompanied by a statement from an independent auditor of internationally recognised standing appointed by the licensee that they have carried out an investigation the scope and objectives of which must have been established by the licensee and approved by the Authority, and they must give their opinion as to the extent to which the licensee has complied with the statement prepared pursuant to sub-paragraph (a) together with any revision made in accordance with paragraph 9 of this condition.

+Part D: Balancing services adjustment data methodology statement

 This paragraph applies where the BSC provides that any imbalance price is to be determined (in whole or in part) by reference to the costs and volumes of relevant balancing services.

-Where this paragraph applies the licensee shall:
+Where this paragraph applies the licensee must:

 before the effective time, establish a balancing services adjustment data methodology approved by the Authority;